 - 4.1.
 This calculation expresses the number of staff receiving bonus pay as a percentage of the total number of staff.
 It further expresses these as a percentage of the number of relevant employees who could be eligible for a bonus payment in each gender group. - 4.2.
-The pay elements that fall within the eligibility for bonus pay criteria are annually awarded local Clinical Excellence Awards (CEA) which are only applicable to certain groups of Medical and Dental Staff. - 4.3.
-Bonus pay applies to just over 1.5% of all staff employed by MKUH.
+The pay elements that fall within the eligibility for bonus pay criteria are annually awarded local Clinical Excellence Awards, which are only applicable to certain groups of Medical and Dental Staff. - 4.3.
+Bonus pay applies to just over 1.4% of all staff employed by MKUH.
 The gender split for this group of Medical and Dental staff is broadly replicated on a national scale.
-Whilst these data are of relevance to MKUH, they are less significant than the gap shown for average and median rates.
-The Trust however recognises that it can take steps locally to redress this imbalance by supporting appointments to underrepresented specialties. - 4.4.
-A total of 49.6% of 139 relevant employees received a bonus.
-Of the total relevant number of employees who were paid a bonus, 14.4% (n=20) are female and 35.3% (n=49) are male.
-All eligible doctors receive a CEA provided they meet the criteria, which is regardless of gender.
+Whilst these data are of relevance to MKUH; they are less significant than the gap shown for average and median rates.
+The Trust, however, recognises that it can take steps locally to redress this imbalance by supporting appointments to underrepresented specialities. - 4.4.
+A total of 47.33% of 150 relevant employees received a bonus.
+Of the total relevant number of employees who were paid a bonus, 13.33% (n=20) are female and 34.00% (n=51) are male.
+For comparison, this group is 63.3% male (n=95) and 36.66% female (n=55).